nate-lund/piped_fallout-radionulcides/README.md

 Prerequisites / Required inputs:
 1. A set of TKA files.
-These should be placed in the "_TKA-files" folder.
+These should be placed in the "_tka-files" folder.
 My files will be in there by default, feel free to delete.

   File names should be structured as follows: